Mississippi Court Records

 How to Get a Marriage License in Mississippi

-To get legally married in Mississippi, you'll need a license issued by a county clerk.
-Anyone can obtain a license by following several general steps.
+To get legally married in Mississippi, you’ll need a license issued by a county clerk.
+Anyone can obtain a license by following steps:

 Step 1.
 Determine your Eligibility

 Marriage licenses are only issued to applicants who meet the state requirements for eligibility.
 First, applicants must be at least 21 years old.
-Anyone applicant younger than 21 (at least 17 for males and 15 for females) will need to have a signed parent or guardian consent to obtain a license.
+Any applicant younger than 21 (at least 17 for males and 15 for females) must have a signed parent or guardian consent to obtain a license.
 Like most US states, Mississippi has no residency requirement for applications.
 However, the wedding ceremony must be performed in the state.

 Step 2.
 Provide Necessary Information and Documents

-As part of the application process, both parties must provide some general information, some of which include:
+As part of the application process, both parties must provide some general information, some of which includes:

-Applicants will also be required to provide supporting documents to show their age and address.
-Acceptable options include a birth certificate, driver's license, US passport, or an insurance certificate.
+Applicants must also provide supporting documents showing their age and address.
+Acceptable options include a birth certificate, driver’s license, US passport, or insurance certificate.
 Parties in previous marriages must have a copy of a divorce decree or death certificate.

 Step 3.
 Submit Application

 Most counties require both parties (bride and groom) to appear before the circuit clerk when applying.
 Some counties allow unscheduled walk-in applications, while others operate with scheduled appointments.
-During the application, you'll be expected to have valid identification or some document that shows proof of age.
-You'll also need to pay the filing fee for the license.
+In addition, some counties provide a website where you can schedule an appointment or submit your marriage license application online.
+During the application, you’ll be expected to have valid identification or a document that shows proof of age.
+You’ll also need to pay the filing fee for the license.
 Marriage licenses in Mississippi generally cost at least $37.
-Acceptable forms of payment may include cash or credit card.
+Acceptable forms of payment may include cash or a credit card.

-Depending on when the marriage occured, details of the union may be available online on public indexes maintained by the Mississippi Department of Archives and History.
-Alternatively, searchers can look up some marriage records for free using third-party platforms.
+Depending on when the marriage occurred, details of the union may be available online on public indexes maintained by the Mississippi Department of Archives and History.
+However, access to online marriage records may be limited to certain date ranges or jurisdictions.
+Alternatively, researchers can use third-party platforms to look up some marriage records for free.
 Such sites provide access to records compiled from multiple jurisdictions while operating as private entities independent of any state government agency.
-Access to some records may require essential information, such as the subject's name or marriage location in Mississippi.
+Access to some records may require essential information, such as the subject’s name or marriage location in Mississippi.

 Is Mississippi a Common Law State for Marriage?

-Common law marriages are no longer recognized in Mississippi.
-Although common law marriages were permitted in the state at one point, such unions were abolished in 1956.
+Mississippi no longer recognizes common law marriages.
+Although they were permitted in the state at one point, they were abolished in 1956.
 Nevertheless, the state recognizes the validity of unions created before April 1, 1965.
 Mississippi also accepts the validity of any common-law marriage initiated in a state that recognizes this type of union.

 Common-law marriages are a type of marriage where two people are considered married even though they did not purchase a marriage license or hold a formal wedding ceremony.
 Such marriages are permitted in several US states, such as Colorado, Iowa, and Rhode Island.
 Some of the general requirements for creating a common-law marriage include the following: